 This course will include a final exam that you’ll have to pass to obtain your training certificate.

 ABLE has a list of approved training providers on its website.

 Once you’ve completed your training course, you’ll receive a training certificate.
-You then need to go to the ABLE website and create an account and apply for an Individual License (Alcohol Beverage Employee Application) and upload your training certificate as well as additional documentation, including a SIN number.
+You then need to go to the ABLE website, create an account, apply for an Individual License (Alcohol Beverage Employee Application) and upload your training certificate and additional documentation, including a SIN number.